viniciusyoshiura/sensors-microservice-temperature-monitoring/README.md

-# microservice-sensors-temperature-monitoring
+# sensors-microservice-temperature-monitoring
-Repository for temperature monitoring of the project microservices-sensors
+Repository for microservice temperature monitoring of the project sensors